thompsonja/thompsonja.github.io/_posts/2023-03-18-discord-bots-part-3-github-actions.md

 Previously in this series, we set up our GCP organization and created an admin project that will carry out Terraform actions.
 Now let's set up a GitHub project to integrate with this GCP project.
-The goal here is to use GitHub workflows in order to manage your Terraform projects.
-The details of Terraform are beyond the scope of this series, but the next section will provide a brief overview of Terraform.
+The goal here is to use GitHub workflows in order to manage your projects with Terraform.
+The details of Terraform are beyond the scope of this series, but the next section will provide a brief overview.

 ## Terraform Basics